lukdav/RUD-Band/README.md

 - Event organisers will be able to contact the band via a form, for enquiries on availability and to start the booking process.

--------- Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things. --------

--------- In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: --------

 #### User Stories

 - "I have been a fan of RUD since the beginning and want to know when they are playing my hometown next so I don't miss the chance to buy tickets."

 - "I have just heard of this band through Facebook and liked their sound.
-I want to know more about them and see hear more songs."
+I want to know more about them and see/hear more songs."

 - "As the Event Manager for the new Swansea Arena, I would like to book the band for Arena's launch.
 I have a specific query and would like a way to contact the band or their manager."

--------- As a user type, I want to perform an action, so that I can achieve a goal.
+---

 #### Mockups

-Three webpages were first developed using a wireframe to assertain how the layout of the website will fit together.
+Three webpages were first developed using a hand-drawn wireframe to assertain how the layout of the website will fit together.

-Following this, mockups of the three webpages were constructed.
+Following this, mockups of the three webpages were constructed as follows:

 Home Page (top)
 ![Home Page - Top](assets/mockups/home-top.png)